Giulia Quadrifoglio Tuning (Massimo/Estrema)

 The 2.9V6 Q engine equipped with 2 liquid cooled intercooler.
 One for each cylinder bank.
 In the past, intercoolers were cooled by driving wind.
 Nowadays, this is done through an intermediate step.
 Coolant is cooled by driving air in via 2 radiators.
 This cool liquid flows through the two intercoolers to cool the sucked (pressurized) air.

-We have now succeeded in increasing the capacity of the intercooler by allowing the circulation pump to run earlier and faster.
+We thought it was a bit silly.
+We have now succeeded in increasing the capacity of the intercooler by allowing the circulation pump to run earlier and at a higher rate.
 As a result, the overall temperature of the coolant drops and thus the intake air is further cooled.
 Cold air contains more oxygen and thus the engine will deliver more torque and power.

 How much extra torque and power it generates is difficult to express in numbers.
 It depends very much on the outside temperature, the driving speed and the duration of the acceleration.
 In hot ambient temps (> 25˚C/77˚F) the influence is small.
 At temperatures <25˚C/77˚F, the effect is relatively large.